MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-links-joins.md

 ##  <a name="FullOuterJoin"></a>FullOuterJoin

- A `FullOuterJoin` contains all the records from the upper data item table, and all records from the lower data item, including records that do not have a matching value for columns that are linked by the DataItemLink property.
+ A `FullOuterJoin` contains all the records from the upper data item table, and all records from the lower data item, including records that do not have a matching value for columns that are linked by the [DataItemLink Property](properties/devenv-DataItemLink-query-property.md).

 -   Each pair of records from the data items that have matching column values are combined into a row in the dataset.